furk4n0zturk/Difference-Finder/README.md

 # Difference-Finder
 Detects different contents in two files and prints them separately.

+Note: The files you will compare must be in the same directory as diffinder.py

 ## Usage

 When the contents of the files named file1 and file2 that we will compare are as follows;